By Shelby Huffaker, MPH | Chair, San Diego Americans for Safe Access

 SB-378 Online marketplaces: illicit cannabis: reporting and liability.

-Would regulate online marketplaces involved with cannabis and hemp products, particularly in relation to unlicensed sellers.
-Would establish a whistle-blowing mechanism for unlicensed sellers.
+Regulates online marketplaces involved with cannabis and hemp products, particularly in relation to unlicensed sellers.
+Establishes a whistle-blowing mechanism for unlicensed sellers.

 Failed Bills